Frequently Asked Questions

 If I am late to the shuttle stop, will the shuttle wait a few minutes?

 Unfortunately, our shuttle schedule does not permit us to wait.
 As soon as we are done loading and unloading at each shuttle stop, the shuttle will depart promptly.
-Therefore, you must arrive 10 to 15 minutes early.
+Therefore, you must arrive on time.

 Why must I check-in my dog over the phone if I have a shuttle reservation?